mnot/redbot/redbot/message/headers/README.md

  * `subject` - the subject ID of the test, for reference in messages.
  * `value` - a header field value; see below.
- * `red` - the current RedState object.
+ * `msg` - the current HttpMessage object (either HttpRequest or HttpResponse).

-A value is a header field values; by default, it corresponds to a header line.
+A value is a header field value; by default, it corresponds to a header line.
 For example:

     Cache-Control: foo, bar
     Cache-Control: baz

 would be sent in as two calls to _parse_; one as "foo, bar" and one as "baz".

-The _parse_ function must return a data structure that's suitable for the header field; it could be a dictionary, a list, an integer, a string, etc.
-Take a look at similar headers to see what data structures they use.
+The _parse_ function must return a data structure that's a suitable representation of the header field; it could be a dictionary, a list, an integer, a string, etc. Take a look at similar headers to see what data structures they use.

 _parse_ is where you set messages that are specific to a header field-value, rather than all field-values for that header.